mehtapugur/Cargo-Delivery-System/readme.md

 ## :rocket: Project History

-<a href="https://github.com/mehtapugur/Cargo-Delivery-System/blob/main/project-diary.md">Here<a/>, the project has a 15-day development period.
+<a href="https://github.com/mehtapugur/Cargo-Delivery-System/blob/main/project-diary.md">Here<a/>, the project has a 15-day development period in Turkish.
 You can read if you want.<br/><br/>

 ## :memo: License
 This project is under the terms of the MIT license.